Aya of Yop City: Reception

 Aya of Yop City debuted to much critical acclaim, receiving a Quill Award nomination, and praise for its accessibility to audiences and for the rare portrait of a warm, friendly, and rather modern Africa.
 The first album received the Prize for First Album at the 2006 Angoulême International Comics Festival.
 The series is one of the few works of African fiction in graphic novel form that has gained exposure globally.
 The novel was well received throughout Africa.
 In Abouet's native country of Ivory Coast, more affordable copies of the book were made available which contributed to its popularity.

+Aya Claws Come Out won the 2023 Dwayne McDuffie Award for Diversity in Comics.

 Film adaptation

 The novel was adapted into an animated film that was released in July 2013.
 The film was co-directed and written by Abouet and Oubrerie and was produced by Autochenille Production, the studio responsible for the film adaptation of Joann Sfar's The Rabbi's Cat.